robdjeff/ML_Workshop/README.md

 # Some Details

 These codes require a number of packages to be installed and were tested using these specific versions.
+(Other versions will probably work fine)

 python 3.8.8
 scikit-learn 0.24.1
 seaborn 0.11.1